dariakryvosheieva/descry/README.md

 ```shell
 python -m flask --app app run
 ```
-After a while, you will see something like `Running on http://127.0.0.1:5000`.
+After a few seconds, you will see `Running on http://127.0.0.1:5000`.
 Follow the link to open the web app in your browser.